By Dallas and Collin County Criminal Defense Lawyer Jeremy Rosenthal

 …Or that yes, an alleged victim may retract an accusation because of stress or coercion — but they might also retract their accusation because it wasn’t true to begin with.

-*Jeremy F. Rosenthal is an attorney licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article is intended to be legal advice.
 For legal advice about any situation you should contact an attorney directly.
 Contacting the attorney through this forum is not a privileged communication nor does it create an attorney-client relationship.